kensnow/projects/quest-outside/conceptFiles/schemaMap.md

 }]

+# ObjectiveRepo
+//the objective repo holds single objectives or goals, such as a mountain summit or point of interest.
+Objectives form the basis for larger scale quests.

+objectiveName:{
+    type: String,
+    required: true
+},
+imageRef:String,const
+trailOptions:[Trail Ref],
+relatedQuests: [Quest id, Questid], elevation:Number,
+expVal: Number,
+subArea: String,
+area: String,
+state: String,

 # TrailRepo
-//the trail repo is a collection of trails which serve as the basic objectives to assign users, and to build quests from to create bigger accomplishments.
+//the trail repo is a collection of trails which serve as the basis for objectives, and to build quests from to create bigger accomplishments.

 trailName: {
     type: String,
     required: true
-}
+},
+imageRef:String,
 length: Number,
 elevation: Number,
 difficulty: Number,
 description: String,
-expVal: Number,
 trailHeadGPS: String,
 trailEndGPS: String,
 subArea: String,
 area: String,
 state: String,
 relatedQuests: [Quest id, Questid],
+relatedObjectives: [Objective id, Objective id]
 //comments are not in MVP scope comments:[{
     user: ObjectId,